andrew-johnson-4/lambda-mountain/README.md

 `eval-soft` and `eval-hard` are both *exactly equivalent* to well-defined reductions of lambda-calculus terms.
-When possible we recommend checking equivalence and/or proving it. λ☶ is meant only as shorthand for existing techniques for evaluation, testing, optimization, and verification of programs.
+When possible we recommend checking equivalence and/or proving it. λ☶ is meant only as shorthand for existing techniques to evaluate, test, optimize, and verify programs.

 # Syntax and Formatting